Should I Get a Small Business Loan? Pros and Cons (2026)

 Application Process and Eligibility Requirements

 • Gather documentation.
-Be ready to submit bank statements, tax returns, profit and loss statements, and a solid business plan.
+Be ready to submit bank statements, tax returns, profit-and-loss statements, and a solid business plan.
 Lenders will also ask for personal identification and business licenses.

 • Credit check.
 Lenders evaluate both your business credit score and personal credit score.
 Most lenders prefer scores above 600, but online lenders may approve lower scores at higher rates.